trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 I must state a very important caveat for this PE Loader: *We run whatever code you tell us to run.
 Whether that code is reliable is up to you.*

 There are inherant dangers to injecting PE files into processes.
 DLLs are usually not very dangerous, but EXEs are risky.
-If your EXE tries to use any Windows subsystem or exit the process, *it will do exactly that.* So, if you inject an EXE into a GUI process (one with existing windows) that was designed to be used as a console application and it therefore attempts to use the subsystems for console output, it may crash the process.
+If your EXE tries to use any Windows subsystem or exit the process, *it will do exactly that.* None of the safety mechanisms in .NET exist when executing unmanaged code.
+So, if you inject an EXE into a GUI process (one with existing windows) that was designed to be used as a console application and it therefore attempts to use the subsystems for console output, it may crash the process.
 The reverse is also true.
 Simply put, Your Mileage May Vary with injecting PE files.
 We cannot provide you with any protections or extra reliability when we execute your code.
 Generating the shellcode is up to us.
 Injecting it safely is up to you. :-)

 If you would like to learn more about how this works, you can read [this blog post](https://modexp.wordpress.com/2019/06/24/inmem-exec-dll/ "Shellcode: In-Memory Execution of DLL") by Odzhan.